On this page:

 This is a syntactic convenience that comes with a few rules and limitations:

-If you want to use non-string values, or the results of expressions, in your metadata, you can use the set-meta function anywhere in the document or in code contained in other modules.
+If you want to use the results of expressions in your metadata, you can use the set-meta function anywhere in the document or in code contained in other modules.
 Within the document body you can also use the ? macro as shorthand for set-meta.